 If you learn to get into the habit of maintaining your new bamboo floors, you can keep them looking beautiful for years, even decades.
 Maintenance is and can be done so with a Swiffer or any type of lightly damp mop.
 You’ll want to treat your bamboo floors similarly to hardwoods and avoid leaving excessive moisture on the floor while cleaning.
 Here are some great tips on how to clean your bamboo floors:

 - Use doormats or rugs at entrances so you and guests can wipe dirt, sand, or grit off your shoes so it doesn’t get tracked inside where it can potentially damage your floors.

 - Make sure to dry mop or vacuum with a soft accessory once a week (or as needed) to keep your bamboo floors free from dirt, sand, and grit.

 - For spills or messy spots, simply use a soft damp cloth and gently rub the area.
 From time to time you can use a generic hardwood floor cleaner or a, and avoid using harsh detergents, abrasive cleaners, or corrosive chemicals.
 Make sure to never use steel wool or anything abrasive to scrub your bamboo floors.

 - Use only colorfast and non-scratch carpeting or pads on your bamboo floor.

 - Keep your pet’s nails trimmed and try not to walk on floors in high-heeled shoes.

-And there you have them, the top 10 questions we get asked about bamboo flooring.
-If we haven’t answered your question(s), please feel free to give us a call or drop us an email and we’d be glad to answer as many questions you have.
+And there you have them, the top questions we get asked about bamboo flooring.
+If we haven’t answered your question(s), please feel free to and we’d be glad to answer as many questions you have.